 compose.yml

-: Starts the Rocket.Chat application itself and its core database, MongoDB.compose.database.yml
+: Starts the Rocket.Chat application.compose.database.yml

 : Manages MongoDB, the database that Rocket.Chat relies on.
 It also includes NATS, an internal message broker used for communication between services.compose.monitoring.yml